blend-capital/liquidation-bot/README.md

 ```

 The min_hf represents the minimum health factor of the liquidator in 9 decimals.
 The required_profit field is the desired profit on liquidations represented in 9 decimals.

+The supported_collateral field represents the assets that the liquidator holds and will be used to cover the auction bid.
+The supported_liabilities represent the assets that the liquidator will receive from the lot.
+These controls allow the liquidator to choose what assets they interact with.

 ## Docker Image